julienbrg/clair/README.md

 # Ads
 ## Google Adsense

 Axiom is ready for Ads if you choose to serve them.
 There is a single responsive Ad Slot at the bottom of the Post content.
 If you set an Adsense Id in the _Services_ Config (`params.services` `adsenseId`), Ads will be activated, otherwise all Ads related javascript and code will not be output.
-Be sure to also set your `adsenseAdSlotId`
+Be sure to also set your `adsenseAdSlotId`.

 Setting the `adsenseLazy` to true will delay the loading of the javascript slightly to enhance page speed.